The 9 Commandments of Philo

 This is convention-level sketch or 24-hour comic level panels.
 Put some detail into them, but not so much it’s going to kill you, and only add backgrounds if it’s important to the story or they are very simple.
 Perfect is the enemy of done, but I do allow some wiggle room for clean-up.
-Show-night is Saturday and you have until Wednesday of the following week to get me panels you’re happy with, but don’t spend forever working on them.
+Show-nights are Tuesdays and you have until Saturday of the same week to get me panels you’re happy with, but don’t spend forever working on them.
 Spontaneity and what’s drawn on air is the draw of the show, and I would prefer it be closer to what was broadcast anyway.

 During broadcast, I average around 10 minutes per panel.
 If you are still working on a panel, or I am still working on a panel, it is okay to leap frog over each other to allow the other artist to catch up.
 This is why we have the 2nd commandment.
 Also, please make sure your artwork is centered and visible on the broadcast screen.
 I can’t do that on my end.
 This is something you have to manage and be aware of.